 An active workplace is a happy and healthy workplace.

 Being physically active can dramatically improve your physical, mental and social health.
 A brisk 30 minute walk over 5 days a week can reduce your risk of heart disease and stroke by 20-35%, type 2 diabetes by 30-40% and some cancers by 20-30%.
-Studies suggest that a physically active workforce takes 27% fewer sick days per year.
+Studies suggest that a physically active workforce can be less stressed, and take 27% fewer sick days per year.

 Walk at work